amira-creator/alx-system_engineering-devops/0x19-postmortem/README.md

 * Fix all typos in configuration files before deploying.
 * Programatically enforce staged rollouts of all configuration changes.
 * Improve process for auditing all high-risk configuration options.

-Alx is committed to continually and quickly improving our technology and operational processes to prevent outages.
-We appreciate your patience and again apologize for the impact to you, your users and your organization.
-We thank you for your business and continued support.